In our digital age, reputation is key.

-Remember I said that an SMTP relay service is effectively vouching for your email?
-With this upside comes a downside: A relay service will protect their reputation by terminating clients that are sending bad email, because your email affects their reputation.
+Remember, I said that an SMTP relay service is effectively vouching for your email?
+With this upside comes a downside: A relay service protects their reputation by terminating clients that send bad email because your email affects their reputation.

-Each relay service has their own definition of bad email—some are more strict than others.
-They will look at your complaint ratios, engagement ratios, content, and other factors to determine the quality of your email, and if it does not meet their standards they will suspend your account.
-If they do terminate your account, there will typically be no notice or opportunity to appeal.
+Each relay service has its own definition of bad email—some are more strict than others.
+They look at your complaint ratios, engagement ratios, content, and other factors to determine the quality of your email, and if it does not meet their standards, they will suspend your account.
+If they do terminate your account, there is typically no notice or opportunity to appeal.

 Managing Your IPs

-An SMTP relay service will charge based off of your volume, so this could add significantly to the cost.
+SMTP relay services charge based on your volume, so this could add significantly to the cost.